Kidoz-SDK/KIDOZ_Android_SDK_Example-Android-Studio/README.md

 * KIDOZ's default button - the `KIDOZ Button`

 ###Running the sample app
-1. Download the project (download button located on the right) and unzip the downloaded .zip file
+1. Clone (or Download) the project (download button located on the right) and unzip the downloaded .zip file
 2. Launch `Android Studio`, click `File` --> `Open`, navigate to `kidoz_sdk_sample` project and click `OK`
 3. Once the project finished syncing click the `Run` button